josechannels/Pewlett-Hackard-Analysis/README.md

 ## Project Overview
 The overall purpose of this analysis was to determine whether the Pewlett-Hackard company is prepared for the predicted wave of retiring employees.
 To address this concern, the analysis focused on answering two questions:
-- How many employees are retiring per title?
+- How many employees are eligible for retirement per title?
-- How many employees are eligible to participate in a mentorship program aimed at promoting from within the company to fill the predicted vacancies?
+- How many retirement eligible employees are qualified to participate in a mentorship program aimed at training the next generation of employees to fill the predicted vacancies?

 ## Resources
 Data Sources: departments.csv, dept_emp.csv, dept_manager.csv, emp_info.csv, employees.csv, salaries.csv, titles.csv